Blobs0111/open-health-statistics/README.md

 ### Installation
 *Add instructions for how someone can install and set-up project

-*Add instructions for use of your project once installed
+*Add instructions for use of the project once installed

 ### How to Contribute